Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/07_progressive-tense.md

 The progressive tenses are used to describe continuous actions.
 The same tenses with nearly the same meaning also exist in English.

 Example 1: I am eating. \
-Example 2: He am talking.\
+Example 2: He is eating. \
-Example 3: She wqas baking.
+Example 3: She was baking.

 In Icelandic, these forms are created a little differently.
 After the conjugated form of *að vera*, Icelandic uses an infinitive instead of a present participle (a verb form you do not need to be familiar with for this course) as English does.